 The Mission of the San Diego Automotive Museum™ is to tell the story of the social and technological past, present, and future of motorized vehicles throughout its collections, exhibitions, and educational programs.

-At the San Diego Automotive Museum, we strive to be as diverse and inclusive as the vehicles we display.
+At the San Diego Automotive Museum™, we strive to be as diverse and inclusive as the vehicles we display.
 Be yourself.
 Every race, gender, age, religion, identity, and experience is valued and celebrated here.
-Everyone is welcome, accepted, and respected.
+Everyone is welcomed, accepted, and respected.

 The San Diego Automotive Museum is a non-profit corporation under section 501(c)(3).

 Read our Grand Opening Newsletter from Winter/Spring of 1988!
-(Thanks to David Rios.)
+(Thanks to David Rios for locating it.)